joelbyrnes/cucumber-jvm-groovy-ide/README.md

+### Cucumber-JVM in Groovy with IDE support and more.

-This project shows how to create cucumber-jvm groovy projects where the steps files can share state via CustomWorld, so you can keep your step defs tidy, while allowing your IDE to find the correct objects via mixins, for autocompletion.
+This project shows how to create cucumber-jvm groovy projects which are more friendly in the IDE, specifically JetBrains IntelliJ IDEA!
+* The steps files can share state via CustomWorld, which is nice for keeping your step defs tidy
+* Groovy mixins make the above sharing explicit, used in each step def files, so your IDE can find the correct objects for autocompletion, instead of trusting Cucumber's magic
-It also allows you to run features or Cucumber junit tests directly in IntelliJ from version 13, which is quite nice!
+* Allows you to run features or Cucumber junit tests directly in IntelliJ from version 13, which is quite nice!

-Forked from https://github.com/dkowis/cucumber-jvm-groovy-example in order to create features which cross step files.
+Forked from https://github.com/dkowis/cucumber-jvm-groovy-example in order to demonstrate more advanced setup.

 ### Versions
  * Gradle: 1.7